cllei12/online-attitudes-MedTreatments/index.md

 ## Topic Model

+Topic modeling is a method for unsupervised classification of documents, similar to clustering on numeric data, which finds some natural groups of items (topics).

+**Output of Topic Model**

 ```
 Topic 1: 0.057*"female" + 0.034*"pill" + 0.029*"male" + 0.023*"effect" + 0.021*"birth_control" + 0.011*"think" + 0.009*"want" + 0.009*"taking" + 0.008*"control" + 0.007*"like"